TESOL Certification (Teaching of English to Speakers of Other Languages)

 - Program-final TESOL Praxis testing requirement that distinguishes Seton Hall students at the national level.

-- Initial steps toward a graduate degree: Combine the ESL program track with EDST graduate programs in Instructional Design or in Special Education.
+- Initial steps toward a graduate degree: Combine the TESOL program track with EDST graduate programs in Instructional Design or in Special Education.

 ESL in NJ by the numbers